andriyanov/netcop/README.md

 ## Vendor compatibility
 Netcop works by parsing hierarchical text configs that use newline-separated statements, whitespace indentation of blocks and keywords prefixes as a config path.
 Thus, it is not limited to a particular vendor's syntax.

-In particular, these types of configs are understandable by netcop:
+In particular, these types of configs are supported by Netcop:
 - Cisco IOS, NX-OS, IOS-XR
 - Huawei VRP
 - Juniper JunOS
 - Quagga / FRR

-There should be many more of them, I just have not checked yet.
+There should be many more of them, I have not checked others yet.

-However, Netcop does not have any idea of the semantics of a config — it can't guess the type of data relying by a given config path whether it is a list, an int, a string or an IP address.
+However, Netcop does not have any idea of the config semantics — it can't guess the type of data relying by a given config path whether it is a list, an int, a string or an IP address.
 It's always a user who knows the semantics and treats a given path to be of a particular type.

 ## Usage guide

-Imagine we have this simple config to parse:
+Let's say we have this simple config to parse:
 ```python
 c = netcop.Conf('''
 interface Port-channel1